 - Tuesday, January 23rd, 5:30pm – 8:30pm

 Applications are accepted for each season on a rolling basis.
 Please keep in mind when listing your availability that our Safe House is open 7-days a week, 8am-10pm and our Drop-In Center is open Monday through Friday, 9am-5pm.

 click to view descriptions

-Under the guidance of the Director of Development, the Development & Events Intern will be responsible for increasing the organization’s fundraising efforts through research, donor outreach, and event coordination.
+Under the guidance of the Director of Development, the Development & Outreach Intern will be responsible for increasing the organization’s fundraising and community engagement efforts through research, donor outreach, and event coordination.
 This position will be based out of our Drop-In Center in Providence.

 Candidates should have experience in customer service and the ability to think creatively and analytically.
-This position will be responsible for managing and entering data, coordinating event logistics, securing in-kind donations for our silent auction, and identifying new funding opportunities.
+This position will be responsible for managing and entering data, communicating with community members (e.g. community organizations, donors, and volunteers), assisting with event logistics, drafting donor communications, and identifying new funding opportunities.

-Ideal opportunity for individuals with a background in, or interest in pursuing a career in: non-profit management, fundraising, Hospitality Management, or event planning.
+Ideal opportunity for individuals with a background in, or interest in pursuing a career in: non-profit management, grant writing fundraising, Hospitality Management, or event planning.

 - Coordinate with event sponsors and vendors

 - Attend monthly event committee meetings (after 5pm)